 Libby coughed a burst of laughter and dropped her forehead to his chest.

 "Not funny!"
-Xander protested as he looked down at her curly crown.
+Xander protested as he glared at her curly crown.

 When she came back up for air, Libby managed to wipe her eyes and get her breathing back to normal.
 "Yes, I knew."